 So, meet Weigela (our oldest), Petunia (girl), Bachelor Button (B.B.) (boy), and Hollyhock (girl) and read about how they have helped our “Peppermint Stick” style to grow here.

 Then, meet Tulip (boy), Dandelion (boy), and Sunflower (boy) and read a bit about what they’ve impressed on us here.
-Sweet Pea (girl) is our littlest, a 2016 surprise.
+Sweet Pea (girl) is our littlest.

 The rest of the webnames are the Elderberries (my parents who came to live with us for a few years until they moved into a seniors’ residence), Poppy (Daddy—Rob, mentioned below), and Peppy (Joy).
-My “Peppy” web name is based on my former MBC (Muskoka Bible Centre, at that time called Muskoka Baptist Conference) children’s ministry youth staff nickname because I liked peppermint candies!
+My “Peppy” web name is based on my former camp/children’s ministry youth staff nickname because I liked peppermint candies!

 Rob also grew up next to his grandparent’s farm in Southern Ontario.
 He received his business administration degree with a math minor from Wilfrid Laurier University.
 Rob helped profs/teachers there as well as in his previous schooling as one of the top students.
-He is a Chartered Professional Accountant (CPA, CGA) and works as a senior audit specialist/manager in the Muskoka District.
+He is a Chartered Professional Accountant (CPA, CGA) and works as a senior audit specialist/manager.

 Joy and Rob were married in 1998 in Waterloo, ON.
 They happily returned to real “country living” when they had very young children.
 “Poppy’s” interests include baseball, biking, math, chocolate, reading, photography, homemade bread, and times at home with his wife and children.
 He does a lot of hammering and sawing, moving dirt, and doing the dishes, among other home skills.